 Capitol Hill in Washington, DC is the home to many fine restaurants where on any day you may rub elbows with a Senator or Member of Congress.
-The following are among the top restaurants in the nation's capitol and are located in the heart of Capitol Hill, within a short walk from the U.S. Capitol Building and the National Mall.
+The following are among the top restaurants in Washington D.C. and are located in the heart of Capitol Hill, within a short walk from the U.S. Capitol Building and the National Mall.

 Located in the heart of Barracks Row on Capitol Hill, Ambar showcases dishes from throughout the Balkan Peninsula with a modern twist.
 This is a chance to try unique dishes like Ambar's stuffed sour cabbage and Balkan-style flatbreads, and the small plates format lends itself to sharing.
 That's part of the reason diners head to this spot, thanks to the restaurant's "Unlimited Brunch" and "Bottomless Balkan Dinner" menus.
 If everyone on the table is on board, get an endless stream of dishes and drinks for a set price ($49 for dinner and $39 at brunch).
 That means poached pear waffles and egg BLTs at brunch and sliders and shrimp skewers at dinner.

 This crowd-pleasing restaurant serves regional cuisine with a southern accent, showcasing fresh local ingredients.
 Comfort food options include crab deviled eggs appetizer, a juicy burger with pepper jack cheese and bacon jam for lunch, and fried Amish chicken thighs for dinner with buckwheat spaetzle, mustard greens and miso chicken jus.
 The setting includes outdoor patio seating, intimate banquettes, 16-foot rolling glass walls and contemporary lighting.
 Dogs are even welcome on the patio here, with a Pooch Patio menu for pups including Peanut Butter Banana Pup-sicles.